 The Authority requested, but is yet to receive, supporting evidence from KCWB relating to the mill levy capital contributions.
-In the absence of such details, Authority proposes to determine volumetric charges on the basis of available information and will calculate a single cost-reflective charge across the scheme (see Chapter 6 - Draft Prices).
+In the absence of such details, the Authority proposed to determine volumetric charges on the basis of available information and calculated a single cost-reflective charge volumetric across the scheme.
+The existing differential is reflected in the Part A fixed charge.